BlockchainCommons/crypto-commons/Docs/README.md

 ## Learning Bitcoin from the Command Line

-Learning Bitcoin is our classic course that introduce Bitcoin concepts and programming beginning with Bitcoin Core's command-line tools and its RPC interface.
+Learning Bitcoin is our classic course that introduces Bitcoin concepts and programming beginning with Bitcoin Core's command-line tools and its RPC interface.

 1. [Learning Bitcoin from the Command Line 2.0](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/README.md)